The Cauchy problem of the Camassa-Holm equation in a weighted Sobolev space: Long-time and Painlev\'e asymptotics: Long-time asymptotics in region without phase point

+Next we prove that the above operator $J$ is small parametric when $t$ is sufficiently large. \begin{Proposition} To the case $\xi\in(-\infty,-1/4)\cup(2,+\infty)$, for sufficiently large $t$, we have

-Therefore $(1-J)^{-1}$ exists, and thus the operator equation (\ref{opers}) has a solution. \begin{proof} Here, we just take the case $\xi\in(-\infty,-1/4)$ as an example.
-In order to get the esitmate (\ref{fest914}), It is only necessary to prove that for $f\in L^{\infty}(\mathbb{C}) $,
+Therefore $(1-J)^{-1}$ exists, and thus the operator equation (\ref{opers}) has a unique solution. \begin{proof} Here, we just take the case $\xi\in(-\infty,-1/4)$ as an example.
+In order to get the estimate (\ref{fest914}), it is only need to prove that for $f\in L^{\infty}(\mathbb{C}) $,

-Here, we just prove the case $k\in \Upsilon_1$.
+Here, we just prove the case $k\in \Omega_1$.
 By (\ref{fe3st3}),

 where

 thus